 Camp Embercombe is a 20 year old education centre nestled in a wooded valley on the edge of wild Dartmoor, in the South West of England.

-We have a large group room for when we gather for sharing, dancing, music, and have lots of outside structures and spaces with firepits.
-There is even a stone circle for holding ceremony.o
+We have a large group room for when we gather for sharing, dancing, music, and have lots of outside structures and spaces with fire pits.
+There is even a stone circle for holding ceremony.

-Anyone who is interested in rewilding and eco-restoration both of the land and of us, as people, both collectively and as individuals.
+Anyone who is interested in rewilding and eco-restoration both of the self, the land and our communities and society, as people, both collectively and as individuals.
 We are looking for people who are interested in practical work, inspired by new ideas, willing to contribute and share in community activities.

-We have everything we need to accomodate volunteers, but funds are always very welcome for tools, trees and animal care as well as gifts to cover places for people to come on bursaries that would not be able to come otherwise.
+We have everything we need to accommodate campers, but funds are always very welcome for tools, trees and animal care as well as gifts to cover places for people to come on bursaries that would not be able to come otherwise.